• Skip to main content

 1. Plug your grill into an electrical outlet: Find an electrical outlet to plug it into.
 This unit will come with a power cord that you will need to connect to the outlet.
 Electricity will power the internal thermostat, igniter rod, and the internal fan, which will work together to heat the grill.

-2. Place the wood pellets inside your grill’s hopper: First, select what pellet you like from the ones recommended.
-If you want to smoke or cook fish, you will need to buy wood pellets specifically made for this grill.
-Wood pellets are referred to as the “feeder” because they feed the wood-burning appliances in a smoker or grill.
+2. Place the wood pellets inside your grill’s hopper: Wood pellets are referred to as the “feeder” because they feed the wood-burning appliances in a smoker or grill.
+They provide the heat to cook the food as well as produce the smoke.

 3. Open up the grill’s lid and turn it on: When it is time to cook, open the cover on your Traeger grill and turn it on.
 It will now generate heat and smoke from the wood pellets.